 by Todd Childs

-Understanding how to use contact lens solution is almost as important as finding the right prescription.
-Your doctor will recommend the contact lens solution that is most appropriate for your eyes and for the type of contacts that you wear.
+When you’re choosing a contact lens solution, your doctor will recommend which is the best for your eyes and for the type of contacts you wear.
 It’s important to always follow these recommendations, as not all solutions are appropriate to be used with all contact lens materials.